|

 of sorbitol.

-The authors conclude that sorbitol consumption may not
+The authors conclude that sorbitol

-only cause chronic diarrhea and functional bowel
+consumption may not only cause chronic diarrhea and

-complaints, but also significant unplanned weight loss
+functional bowel complaints, but also significant

-unexplained weight loss should include a detailed
+investigation of unexplained weight loss should include

-dietary history with regard to sorbitol-containing
+a detailed dietary history with regard to sorbitol-containing

 foods.